Xilinx/Vitis-AI/alveo/examples/caffe/pix2pix/bw2color/README.md

 ## Compilation and Partitioning

-The quantized caffemodel need to be compiled and partitioned at your local drive using the following command line.
+The quantized caffemodel need to be compiled and partitioned at your local drive using the following commands.

 ```
-$ cd /workspace/alveo/examples/caffe/pix2pix/bw2color
+cd /workspace/alveo/examples/caffe/pix2pix/bw2color
-$ source run.sh deploy
+source run.sh deploy
 ```

 All compiler files will be generated in 'work' sub folder.